Centre for Mathematical Sciences

 I am a PhD student at the Statistical laboratory and the Cambridge Centre for Analysis (CCA) at the University of Cambridge, under the supervision of Prof. Richard Nickl.
 Generally I am interested in uncertainty quantification for high-dimensional and nonparametric statistical models.
-I would also like to learn more about the Bootstrap, Bayesian methods and Econometrics.
+I would also like to learn more about molecular dynamics, Bayesian statistics and optimal transport.

 2014: Bachelor of Science in Mathematics with Minor in Economics, Ruprecht-Karls-Universität Heidelberg.

-Bachelor’s thesis about Lepski’s method for nonparametric regression, advisor: Prof. Rainer Dahlhaus
+Bachelor’s thesis about Lepski’s method for a variable choice of bandwidth (in German), advisor: Prof. Rainer Dahlhaus

 2015: Master of Advanced Studies in Mathematical Statistics (Part III ), University of Cambridge.